pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## <a id='registry-flags-env-vars'></a> Registry flags and environment variables

-A user can either trust a custom certificate on their system or pass the path to the certificate via flags (environment variables can also be set to avoid having to pass the flags/values for every command incantation),
+You can either trust a custom certificate on a system or pass the path to the certificate via flags.
+Environment variables can also be set to avoid having to pass the flags and values for every command incantation.

-Below is a list of each of the flags with their environment variable equivalent in parenthesis:
+Below is a list of each of the flags with the corresponding environment variable equivalent in parenthesis:

 - `--registry-ca-cert`: This is the path of the self-signed certificate needed for the custom or private registry (`TANZU_APPS_REGISTRY_CA_CERT`).